DHJKim321/TicTacToe/README.md

 This is my TicTacToe project!

-Finished: Normal 3x3 boartd is working, along with a customisable board that supports any N by N configuration.
+Finished: Normal 3x3 boart is working, along with a customisable board that supports any N by N configuration.

 TODO: Add Minimax algorithm